-To appropriate the sum of \$27,000 from the FY2021 Community Preservation estimated revenues to make improvements to the Lowlands Softball Fields for the purpose of promoting recreation in the Town of Nahant, consistent with the Town of Nahant's request for CPA funding including all incidental and related costs.
+To authorize the appropriation of \$27,000 from the available Community Preservation Fund General Reserves and Fiscal Year 2021 revenues for the use of the Town of Nahant to make improvements to the Lowlands Softball Fields for the purpose of promoting recreation in the Town of Nahant.

 Supporting Statement - The Lowlands softball fields, south of Nahant Road, are one of the major features of the gateway to Nahant.
 Last year CPC funds supported renovations to the Women's Softball Field which have greatly improved the appearance and utility of that facility.
 On the adjoining Men's Softball Field the deteriorating backstop, benches and outfield fencing are unsightly and unsafe.
 This project will replace them, and purchase new benches for the Women's field as well and a sign announcing both fields.